Chaowu88/freeflux/docs/source/installation.rst

 Dependencies and Compatibility
 ------------------------------

-FreeFlux requires the numerical optimization framework `OpenOpt <https://openopt.org/>`_ for nonlinear regression.
-This framework works well with Python 3.7, but will have problem with 3.8 and above.
+OpenOpt framework works well with Python 3.7, but may have problem with 3.8 and above.
 The function *clock()* in Python built-in module `time` was removed since Python 3.8, so manual correction of the installed openopt package is needed for compatible use.
 Specifically, ``clock`` in either import statement or function calls should be replaced with ``perf_counter`` in scripts *ooIter.py*, *runProbSolver.py* and *result.py*.

 ..
 Note::
   If exception "ModuleNotFoundError: No module named 'numpy'" is raised during the installation of openopt or FuncDesigner, please install numpy first.